cfengine/documentation/reference/promise-types/files.markdown

 ### move_obstructions

-**Description**: true/false whether to move obstructions to file-object creation
+**Description:** true/false whether to move obstructions to file-object creation

 If we have promised to make file X a link, but it already exists as a